Rudd-O/ansible-samples/roles/zfsupdates/README.md

 # Maintain your ZFS updated

-This Ansible playbook installs ZFS on your Fedora system, and makes sure that the ZFS packages on your system are always up-to-date, down to the contents of the initial RAM disks that are necessary to boot from a ZFS root file system.
+This Ansible role installs ZFS on your Fedora system, and makes sure that the ZFS packages on your system are always up-to-date, down to the contents of the initial RAM disks that are necessary to boot from a ZFS root file system.
 It takes care of a few steps that normal DNF update does not: